liveryvideo/docs/docs/video-ingest.md

 - Disabling B-frames
 - Enabling a fixed keyframe interval of 1 second
-- Using the H.264 codec
+- Using the x264 codec
 - Setting the rate control to CBR
+- x264 Options "keyint=25 min-keyint=25 scenecut=0"

 ## On-prem encoder